Saturday, June 20, 2009

 This is deep Afro-Cuban music from the heart of the Niger region, crossing the ocean with blood, sweat, and tears and finally taking root in the land of sugar cane.
 There are stories and legends in these tracks -- they are as authentic and raw as it gets."

-Link is in the comments, please thank Rowan for ripping this for us.
+Please thank Rowan for ripping this for us.